Nicblast/Street-Swift/README.md

 The optimized approach includes complete withdrawal from the industrial zone and redeployment of the fleet to airport focused operations.
 A minimum booking fee of $20 is introduced to protect margins on short trips.
 In addition, physical audits of luxury assets are recommended to address low user ratings and maintain brand positioning within the premium segment.

-The following table illustrates the expected impact of this optimized gas fleet
+The following table illustrates the expected impact of this optimized gas fleet ì:

 <img width="1337" height="843" alt="IMG_3516" src="https://github.com/user-attachments/assets/f12db83f-8a13-4438-8872-417e2a611b75" />